nmaxcom/brackets-autosaver/README.md

 ## This repo is no longer maintained and the extension may not work correctly or at all.
-You are welcome to fork it and pick it up where I left it.
+Please fork it and pick it up where I left it for the next gen of coders.
+Do it!!
 Good luck!

 # brackets-autosaver